May 16, 2017 – Tuesday

 The way of the scallop

 After a light breakfast in our apartment, we took the car and headed further into the mountains that surrounded our valley.
-The narrow gorge from yesterday was behind us and now we enjoyed a winding road that took us up.
+The narrow gorge from yesterday was behind us and now we enjoyed a winding road that took us further up the mountains.

 Thirty minutes later we were at the end of the road, where there was a hotel, a parking lot, a couple of commercial buildings and a cable car.
 We parked the car and headed for the cable car.